Search results for

 The Samsung Galaxy A53 5G was a great mid-ranger, but every phone needs to be cycled out.
 The successor has arrived, carrying the predictable Galaxy A54 5G moniker.
 Once again, it’s one of the best budget camera phones, although it offers much more than just that.

 Samsung’s mid-ranger sports a flexible camera system equipped with four sensors.
-You get a nice 50MP primary camera, a 12MP ultrawide shooter, and a 5MP macro.
+You get a high-megapixel 50MP primary camera, a 12MP ultrawide shooter, and a 5MP macro.
 While the primary and ultrawide lenses carry most of the weight, taking some macro shots will also be fun.
 We wish there were a telephoto lens, but these are commonly dropped in phones at this price range.
 Overall, the camera experience will be great for the price.

 The Galaxy A54 5G also comes with the Exynos 1380 under the hood, a large and crisp 120Hz display, and a microSD card slot.
 We also appreciate the flagship-level update commitment, as the A54 will get four years of Android updates and five years of security updates.